Insulin aspart: Variations

-The pH is 7.2–7.44.

-NovoLog Mix is marketed to be used with the Novo Nordisk FlexPen.
+Novolog Mix is marketed to be used with the Novo Nordisk Flexpen.
 The onset of action is less than 30 minutes, the peak action is reached in 1–4 hours, and the duration is less than 24 hours.
 NovoLog Mix is marketed in some countries as NovoMix 30.

 NovoRapid is produced in Saccharomyces cerevisiae by recombinant DNA technology.

+A faster acting version of aspart insulin, known as fast-aspart (Fiasp) insulin, is associated with more efficient control of post-prandial rise in blood glucose, without increasing the risks of hypoglycemia and glycemic variability.

 Biosimilars

-On 10 December 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Kixelle, intended for the treatment of diabetes mellitus.
+In December 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Kixelle, intended for the treatment of diabetes.
 The applicant for this medicinal product is Mylan IRE Healthcare Limited.
 Kixelle was approved for medical use in the European Union in February 2021.
 Kixelle was renamed to Kirsty.

 Trurapi was approved for medical use in Canada in October 2020.

 Truvelog and Truvelog Solostar were approved for medical use in Australia in October 2020.

 In October 2021, Kirsty was approved for medical use in Canada.

-On 24 February 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Truvelog Mix 30, intended for the treatment of diabetes mellitus.
+In February 2022, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Truvelog Mix 30, intended for the treatment of diabetes.
 The applicant for this medicinal product is sanofi-aventis groupe.
 It was approved for medical use in the European Union in April 2022.

+In February 2025, insulin aspart-szjj, sold under the brand names Merilog and Merilog Solostar, is a biosimilar to Novolog that was approved for medical use in the United States in February 2025.
+It is the first biosimilar to Novolog approved by the US Food and Drug Administration (FDA).
+The FDA granted approval of Merilog to Sanofi-Aventis.
+Merilog is the third insulin biosimilar product approved by the FDA and it joins the two long-acting insulin biosimilar products approved by the FDA in 2021.